Updated July 10, 2023

-For running the business organization and producing goods, lots of investment in plant, machinery, and other assets are required, which block the money for a long time.
+For running the business organization and producing goods, lots of investment in plant, machinery, and other assets are required, which blocks the money for a long time.
 Hence, some organizations take the machinery and other equipment on a lease basis to avoid heavy investments and prevent the organization from taking debt for investing in machinery.
-For the Leasing of equipment, only lease rent is to be paid, which saves the organization from heavy investment and blockage of money; the money can be invested in some other way to earn the maximum returns.
+For equipment leasing, only lease rent is to be paid, which saves the organization from heavy investment and blockage of money; the money can be invested in some other way to earn the maximum returns.
 The ownership in case of equipment leasing will remain with the leasing company.
 Maintenance charges are borne per the leasing company’s and the lessee’s agreement, i.e., business organization.

 Characteristics of Equipment Lease